Financial Data for Python - The YFinance Package

 Portfolio DGI Example

-Some years might have a decrease due to:
+Some years, the total dividends you are getting from a portfolio, might have a decrease due to:

 • Global financial circunstances